AccursedGalaxy/streakode/README.md

   weekly_commit_goal: 10
 ```

+> **Important**: The `author` field must match your Git author name exactly as it appears in your Git configuration.
+This ensures Streakode only tracks commits made by you.
+Use `streakode author` to verify your Git author name.

 ### Multiple Profiles

 You can create different profiles by creating additional config files:
 - Work profile: `~/.streakodeconfig_work.yaml`
 - Home profile: `~/.streakodeconfig_home.yaml`

+Each profile can have a different author configuration if needed (useful if you use different Git identities for work/personal projects).

 ## Usage 💻